forwards/website_source/README.md

 This README documents how to add content and update the published website.

+## View Build Result

+**Pull Request**

+Preview the result on https://rforwards-auto.github.io/pull

+You can rebuild the pull request by creating an empty commit or a new commit to the pull request branch.

+**Master Branch**

+Be careful, the master branch is the production environment.
+The build result will be deployed to https://forwards.github.io

+**Non-master Branch**

+Preview the result on https://rforwards-auto.github.io/draft

+The [rforwards-auto/draft](https://github.com/rforwards-auto/draft)  repo contains the latest non-master branch build result.

+You can rebuild a commit by creating an empty commit to that branch or [restart the build for the commit on Travis CI](https://travis-ci.org/forwards/website_source)

 ## Initial Setup

  - Install [blogdown](https://github.com/rstudio/blogdown) (>= 0.0.17)